osainz59/Ask2Transformers/README.md

 <!-- [//]: <img src="./imgs/RE_NLI.svg" style="background-color: white; border-radius: 15px"> -->

+# Demo 🕹️

+We have realeased a demo on Zero-Shot Information Extraction using Textual Entailment ([ZS4IE: A toolkit for Zero-Shot Information Extraction with simple Verbalizations](https://arxiv.org/abs/2203.13602)) accepted in the [Demo Track of NAACL 2022]().
+The code is publicly availabe on its own GitHub repository: [ZS4IE](https://github.com/bbn-e/zs4ie).

+# Models
 ## Available models
 By default, `roberta-large-mnli` checkpoint is used to perform the inference.
 You can try different models to perform the zero-shot classification, but they need to be finetuned on a NLI task and be compatible with the `AutoModelForSequenceClassification` class from Transformers.
 For example: